 1. Using illustrations

 It is always a good idea to exploit pictures to help the child understand and visualise the story.
 Illustrations can be used to introduce the story, elicit vocabulary, introduce difficult words, and generally excite the interest of the child for the story.
 Ask learners questions such as ‘Who are the people?'
 ‘What are they doing?'
 ‘What is this?'
 ‘What is the story about?’ etc. Learners will be introduced to vocabulary, will be better able to understand the text, and will be more engaged in the reading task, because they want to find out if they were right.
+The stories on LearnEnglish Kids have 'preparation' picture and word matching games with some of the key vocabulary from the story.

 2. Pre-teaching vocabulary